alsersan/cleverpost/README.md

 - Usage of env variables for the connection to Auth0.
 - Internationalization in Spanish and English.
 - Since the users had to be fetched anyway in order to recover the username from the UserId, a page displaying all the users was created.

-### Additional info

-- Due to the Auth0 limitation with developer keys, login info can be lost when the page is reloaded, therefore being redirected to the login page.
-Just log in again to access the app.